 The Refund Equality Act would right this wrong by allowing legally married same-sex couples to amend their returns prior to 2013, helping them secure an estimated total of \$55 million in refunds which they always should have been able to claim.

-This is a simple legislative fix and - on the ten-year anniversary of the landmark Windsor decision - it is well past due.
+This is a simple legislative fix and - ten years past the landmark Windsor decision - it is well past due.

 Specifically, the Refund Equality Act would: